Josip Broz Tito: Non-Alignment

 Yugoslavia had a liberal travel policy permitting foreigners to freely travel through the country and its citizens to travel worldwide, whereas it was limited by most Communist countries.
 A number of Yugoslav citizens worked throughout Western Europe.
-Tito met many world leaders during his rule, such as Soviet rulers Joseph Stalin, Nikita Khrushchev and Leonid Brezhnev; Egypt's Gamal Abdel Nasser, Indian politicians Jawaharlal Nehru and Indira Gandhi; British Prime Ministers Winston Churchill, James Callaghan and Margaret Thatcher; U.S. Presidents Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Gerald Ford and Jimmy Carter; other political leaders, dignitaries and heads of state that Tito met at least once in his lifetime included Che Guevara, Fidel Castro, Yasser Arafat, Willy Brandt, Helmut Schmidt, Georges Pompidou, Kwame Nkrumah, Queen Elizabeth II, Hua Guofeng, Kim Il Sung, Sukarno, Sheikh Mujibur Rahman, Suharto, Idi Amin, Haile Selassie, Kenneth Kaunda, Gaddafi, Erich Honecker, Nicolae Ceaușescu, János Kádár and Urho Kekkonen.
+Tito met many world leaders during his rule, such as Soviet rulers Joseph Stalin, Nikita Khrushchev and Leonid Brezhnev; Egypt's Gamal Abdel Nasser, Indian politicians Jawaharlal Nehru and Indira Gandhi; British Prime Ministers Winston Churchill, James Callaghan and Margaret Thatcher; U.S. Presidents Dwight D. Eisenhower, John F. Kennedy, Richard Nixon, Gerald Ford and Jimmy Carter; other political leaders, dignitaries and heads of state that Tito met at least once in his lifetime included Che Guevara, Fidel Castro, Yasser Arafat, Willy Brandt, Helmut Schmidt, Georges Pompidou, Kwame Nkrumah, Queen Elizabeth II, Hua Guofeng, Kim Il Sung, Sukarno, Sheikh Mujibur Rahman, Suharto, Idi Amin, Emperor Haile Selassie I, Kenneth Kaunda, Gaddafi, Erich Honecker, Nicolae Ceaușescu, János Kádár, Saddam Hussein and Urho Kekkonen.
 He also met numerous celebrities.

 Yugoslavia provided major assistance to anti-colonialist movements in the Third World.
-The Yugoslav delegation was the first to bring the demands of the Algerian National Liberation Front to the United Nations.
-In January 1958, the French navy boarded the Slovenija cargo ship off Oran, whose holds were filled with weapons for the insurgents.
-Diplomat Danilo Milic explained that "Tito and the leading nucleus of the League of Communists of Yugoslavia really saw in the Third World's liberation struggles a replica of their own struggle against the fascist occupants.
-They vibrated to the rhythm of the advances or setbacks of the FLN or Vietcong.
+The Yugoslav delegation was the first to bring the demands of the Algerian National Liberation Front (FLN) to the United Nations.
+In January 1958, the French Navy boarded the Slovenija cargo ship off Oran, whose holds were filled with weapons for the insurgents.
+Diplomat Danilo Milić explained that "Tito and the leading nucleus of the League of Communists of Yugoslavia really saw in the Third World's liberation struggles a replica of their own struggle against the fascist occupants.
+They vibrated to the rhythm of the advances or setbacks of the FLN or Viet Cong."

-Thousands of Yugoslav cooperants travelled to Guinea after its decolonisation and as the French government tried to destabilise the country.
-Tito also supported the liberation movements of the Portuguese colonies in Africa.
+Thousands of Yugoslav military advisors travelled to Guinea after its decolonisation and as the French government tried to destabilise the country.
+Tito also covertly helped left-wing liberation movements to destabilise the Portuguese colonial empire.
 He saw the murder of Patrice Lumumba in 1961 as the "greatest crime in contemporary history".
-The country's military schools hosted activists from Swapo (Namibia) and the Pan Africanist Congress of Azania (South Africa).
-In 1980, the secret services of South Africa and Argentina planned to bring 1,500 anti-communist guerrillas to Yugoslavia.
-The operation was aimed at overthrowing Tito and was planned during the Olympic Games period so that the Soviets would be too busy to react.
-The operation was finally abandoned due to Tito's death and while the Yugoslav armed forces raised their alert level.
+The country's military academies hosted left-wing activists from SWAPO (Namibia) and the Pan Africanist Congress of Azania (South Africa) as part of Tito's efforts to undermine apartheid in South Africa.
+In 1980, the intelligence services of South Africa and Argentina plotted to return the 'favour' by covertly bringing 1,500 anti-urban communist guerrillas to Yugoslavia.
+The operation was aimed at overthrowing Tito and was planned during the 1980 Summer Olympics in Moscow so that the Soviets would be too busy to react.
+The operation was finally abandoned due to Tito's death.